ClaudiaBehnke86/TournamentCalculator/docs/source/introduction.rst

 ========

 .. glossary::
-    age category
+    age division
-        An age category defines the minimum and maximum age of a participant
+        An age division defines the minimum and maximum age of a participant

     minimum end-time
         The time after the last match has finished :math:`ET_{min}`